Spanish Courses for Seniors in Cadiz (50+)

 You like to avoid crowded urban beaches

-The light and the air of Cadiz reminds you constantly that you are closer to Africa than to Madrid
+The light and the air of Cadiz reminds you that you are closer to Africa than to Madrid

 History is present at every corner of Cadiz